On Tuesday, the 3rd of April, I was doing math in my…

 You can use the Sitemap NoIndex SEO Tool to include or exclude specific products from your Shopify sitemap.
 As a result, you have more say over what search engines should index.

 Maintaining your Shopify sitemap with the Sitemap NoIndex SEO Tool is simple.
-In this section, we’ll follow you through the process of using the Sitemap NoIndex SEO Tool to include or exclude specific products from your Shopify sitemap without writing any code.
+In this section, we’ll walk you through the process of using the Sitemap NoIndex SEO Tool to include or exclude specific products from your Shopify sitemap without writing any code.

 Step 1: Set Your Shopify Store